baden03/rocket-lander/README.md

 ## New Features & Goals for Version 0.0.2

-1. **Multiple Modes & Dynamic Camera:**
+1. **Dynamic Camera:**
-   - **Static Mode (Landing/Takeoff):**
-     - The gameplay area is fixed.
-     - The rocket and terrain move freely.
-   - **Scrolling/Zoom-Out Mode:**
-     - When the ship nears the edge, the view transitions to a zoomed-out, scrolling view.
+     - When the ship nears the left and right edges of the screen, the canvase transitions to a scrolling view.
-     - The ship is recentered on the canvas.
-     - The target landing pad is highlighted (e.g., with a dotted box), and an arrow continuously points toward it.

 2. **Continuous, Circular Terrain:**
    - The entire terrain for the level is generated at the start, forming a closed loop (a 360° planet).
    - As the player flies around, they eventually return to the initial landing pad, giving the impression of flying around a 2D planet.

-3. **Different Landing Pad Types:**
+3. **TODO: Different Landing Pad Types:**
    - **Standard (Takeoff & Landing) Pad:**
      - Serves as both the starting pad and the landing pad.
    - **Underground Volcano Pads:**